 What’s the course like?

 It’s a single-lap run through the lovely woodlands of Limpsfield Common and the High Chart of Surrey and Kent.
 Most of the land is owned by the the Titsey Estate or National Trust.
 The course is almost entirely off-road along tracks, footpaths and bridleways, with a brief stretch along a country lane.
 The first two kilometres are flat(ish), followed by some quite stiff drags (through lovely autumnal woodlands!) as you climb onto the beautiful, peaceful, wooded plateau of the High Chart, but no steep hills.
-After the first water stop at kilometre 4.5 there is a short loop through the woods that brings you back to the same water stop at kilometre 6.
+At about 4.5 kilometres there is a short loop through the woods that brings you back to the same spot at kilometre 6.
 After that you can concentrate on enjoying a fast run back, dropping down off the Chart for the run home.
 The finish is on the same bridleway that you ran along at the start.

 What footwear should I use?

 The surfaces you run over are very varied.
 Early on, just before you climb onto Limpsfield Chart, there are a few short sections in woods that can be very muddy, especially if there’s been rain.
 On the Chart itself the surfaces tend to be dry, firm and rather stony.
 The opening and closing kilometres are over good firm bridleway or firm grass tracks.
 You will need to keep an eye out for tree roots, and there are a few descents where the ground may be rough, muddy or slippery.
 We recommend you use trail shoes or cross-country shoes with good grip, but do not wear spikes.
 If it’s not too wet or muddy and you’re prepared to slip around a bit you can get by wearing ordinary running shoes or trainers, but don’t wear new shoes unless you’re prepared to get them dirty !